 When you are reading or learning new vocabulary, creating a picture in your mind can help you remember the meaning of the words.
 But the picture has to indicate the meaning of the word.
 To help students at your school better remember new vocabulary, your class will create a set of visual vocabulary trading cards.

 Let your students know they are going to create their own set of Visual Vocabulary trading cards for a unit vocabulary list.
-Share a sample you have created in Pixie or visit the Inside Story web site listed in the resources for examples.
-You can even print some of these at no charge.
+Share a sample, or two, you have created.

 Share the vocabulary list with your students.
 As a class, explore the meaning and spelling of each word.
 Provide definitions or have students research them on their own.
 Have students practice their fluency by writing sentences that contain the word.
 You may also want to find examples in the texts the students are currently reading.